 The priest sighed.
 “I can’t speak, your grace.
 I cannot taint your impression of the paintings.”

 “A lot of Gods have been giving favorable reviews of war paintings lately, eh?”
-Lightsong said, looking back at the painting on the wall.
+Lightsong said, looking back at the piece of art.

 Llarimar didn’t answer, but his silence seemed enough of a confirmation.